 From world music to experimental theater, Savannah offers a rich tapestry of arts experiences throughout the year.
-For a relatively small metropolitan area, this coastal haven offers plenty of big-city opportunities to enjoy the arts at their finest and was recently named one of America’s “Top 25 Arts Destinations” by AmericanStyle magazine.
+For a relatively small metropolitan area, this coastal haven offers plenty of big-city opportunities to enjoy the arts at their finest.

 The explosion of the city’s visual art scene in recent years has been inextricably linked to the growth of the Savannah College of Art and Design, also known as SCAD.
-This award-winning art college began in 1979 with one downtown building and 71 students.The school enrolls more than 9,000 students in 42 undergraduate and graduate programs, making it the largest art college in the United States.
-Kaplan/Newsweek’s prestigious list of “America’s 25 Hottest Colleges” recently named SCAD as “Hottest Art College.”
+This award-winning art college began in 1979 with one downtown building and 71 students.The school enrolls more than 14,000 students from all 50 states and more than 100 countries.
 With nationally-acclaimed programs in graphic design, film and television, fashion, photography, and animation, SCAD adds a jolt of creative energy to the city’s art scene.

 Savannah’s Telfair Museum of Art, which first opened its doors in 1886, is the South’s oldest art museum.
 This National Historic Landmark overlooking Telfair Square houses an acclaimed permanent collection as well as rotating exhibits.
 Highlights include its American Impressionist paintings, an extensive American and European decorative arts collection, and a newly-renovated sculpture gallery.